 Passports and Visas

 You don’t want to be that family that gets turned around at immigration because they don’t have the correct passports or visas to enter the new host country.
-Applying for visas and passports take time, so start early.
+Applying for visas and passports takes time, so start early.
 Check with your local installation’s relocation technicians to check the visa requirements for your overseas location and to start the process.

 Each family member will want both a no-fee passport and a tourist passport.
 The no-fee passport is for official travel only (think PCSing to and from your overseas assignment) while the tourist passport will allow you to explore neighboring countries.
 You can apply for the no-fee passport at the personnel office on base, but the tourist passport application will need to be submitted at an authorized location in the local community.
 Find a location here.